 heirlooms and others before the year 1945.

-Also, it is generally agreed upon that no genetically modified plants can be considered an heirloom.
+Also, it is generally agreed upon that no genetically modified plants can be considered an heirloom tomato.

 their fruit may not always look as "pretty" or "perfect" as the hybrids -

-there is no comparison in flavor or taste.
+there is no comparison when it comes to flavor or taste.